laboon/ebook/text/41_advanced_unit_testing.md

 doSomething(k); k++;
 ```

-This is actually two statements, they just happen to be on the same line.
+This is actually multiple statements, they just happen to be on the same line.

 When developers discuss "code coverage", they usually mean specifically "statement coverage".
 Compared to method coverage, using statement coverage provides vastly more granularity in knowing what parts of the codebase have actually been tested.
-For example, let's extend out our Turtle class so that we can see what the code is like inside the various methods.
+For example, let's add some detail to our Turtle class so that we can see what the code is like inside the various methods.

 ```java
 public class Turtle {